yuki-cossy/coursera_ML/README.md

 # *coursera_ML*
+ This is my first ever github repository, so I leave a celebration comment here yay!
+Congrats!
  This repository is exclusively for my own study and I doubt there's much to see here.
- Here I leave the materials for the Machine Learning class on Coursera from Andrew Ng at Stanford University.
+ All the materials are for the Machine Learning class on Coursera from Andrew Ng at Stanford University.